EDC – What’s in your pockets?

 If I come home dead-ass tired and just want to crawl into bed, then I take my pants off with all of the gear and belt still on it, and hang them on the hook on the door.
 Either way, I have a pair of pants with all of my EDC on it ready to go at a moment’s notice!

 I do this every night without fail.
 I have done it for so long it has become second nature to me.
 It has now become a routine, and I do it without thinking about it.
 The same can be true for you.

 Ladies, I know there might be times when you will not be able to carry your purse or handbag.
 In those times, I have never understood why so much of your clothing comes “pocket free”.
 But it is what it is and you have to find ways to work around it.

 If you are wearing clothing without pockets and cannot carry your purse, you might find carrying EDC a bit more difficult.
 But there are options out there if you do not have any pockets or purses:

 Garter Purse – This particular garter comes in multiple sizes, has two different pockets, and pulls on like thigh highs.

 Boots with internal pockets – These particular boots come in black or tan (beige) and have a inner cell phone pouch measuring approximately L-5.5 inches, W-2.75 inches, and H-0.75 inches.

 Bra with pockets – Ok…let me be completely honest.
 I don’t know much about bras.
 In college I got pretty good at removing them one handed.
 But otherwise, I don’t know much.
-I looked at a few bras with pockets, and selected this one because it a) has room for a cell phone, b) it has EMF blocking silver mesh on skin side of pocket to protect from radiation entering the body, and c) every single review on it was a 5 star!
+I looked at a few bras with pockets, and there are several out there.
+So shop around to find the one that’s right for you.

 For obvious reasons I have not personally tested these items, and I am sure there are other options for the ladies out there as well.
 These are just a few that I was able to find with a little research.
 Explore all your options, and see what works best for you.